salacika/DE1SQL/SQL1/AWS/README.md

 Notes:
 - you might need to wait a few seconds until "Free Tier" is offered (sneaky Amazon)
 - naturally use your name as database name (not mine)
+- make sure, you remember the password you set
 - I know, it is a long setup, stay strong - you can do it!

 ![alt text](https://github.com/salacika/DE1SQL/blob/master/SQL1/AWS/1.png?raw=true)